Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 - What is the goal of the function?
 - What are the types of the expected inputs and outputs?
 - Are there any restrictions on any of the inputs?
+  - For example: if any of the inputs are a list, do we know anything about how the list is ordered?
 - What do the examples show us about the values that are allowed or invalid for our inputs?
 - What do the examples tell us about the return value in different scenarios?